Money worries making me ill (Key steps to reduce your money anxiety)

 - Living towards a spending plan

-- Regularly reviewing your spending, saving and investing to make sure all is well.
+- Regularly review your spending, saving and investing to ensure all is well.

-- Looking for ways to increase your financial literacy through podcasts, books and or coaching.
+- Looking for ways to increase your financial literacy through podcasts, books, or coaching.

 Would any of these processes or habits help you worry less about money?